Reflections of a Tutor Who Just Took the Digital SAT

 1. Reading and Writing

-The difficulty level of the questions generally matches the practice tests on Bluebook, but you may come across a curveball, especially regarding questions asking about evidence or inferences, requiring you to interpret graphics, or presenting you with literature or historical passages written in older English.
 The best way to prepare for these types of questions is to practice with similar questions released by the College Board and to read more complex texts, like newspapers, research articles, or books outside of schoolwork.
 Additionally, most of the passages written in older English are pulled from American history or literary classics that are usually taught in high school (so pay attention in class!).
+You could also work with a tutor for SAT to prepare effectively.

 Grammar and vocabulary questions reflect typical SAT standards, but be ready for shifts in the difficulty and context of questions.
 Understand what constitutes a complete sentence, and memorize your punctuation, subject-verb, and pronoun-antecedent rules.
 Also, know “tier 2” vocabulary words!